-In January, 2011, the Company hired a new Chief Operating Officer who has been charged with identifying, and overseeing improvements and enhancements to our OSPI software.
-This person will also direct the development and implementation of the Company's marketing plan and is responsible for building and managing the Company's sales force.
-Our Chief Operating Officer resigned effective December 31, 2011.

-During the three months ended March 31, 2011, the Company prepared a software requirements analysis and begun development of a new and enhanced version of OSPI, and has begun building the Company's sales network.
+In January, 2011, the Company hired a new Chief Operating Officer who was charged with identifying, and overseeing improvements and enhancements to our OSPI software and building out the company's salesforce.
+During the six months ended June 30, 2011, the Company prepared a software requirements analysis and begun development of a new and enhanced version of OSPI.
 In December of 2011 we released version 3 of our OSPI software.